Clean Plate campaign: 2020

-The new round of "Clean Plate Campaign" started on August 11, 2020, when CCP general secretary Xi Jinping made a public speech saying that "Waste is shameful and thriftiness is honorable", criticizing the level of food waste in the country being as "shocking and distressing".
-He stressed the importance of maintaining a sense of crisis, especially as the COVID-19 has "sounded alarm".
-However, his directives did not specify detailed actions to solve the problem, leaving local officials and businesses a large space to come up with a large range of methods.
-In some places, the government's effort on reducing food waste is restricted on publicity.
+The second round of the Clean Plate campaign started on 11 August 2020 when CCP general secretary Xi Jinping made a public speech saying that "Waste is shameful and thriftiness is honorable", criticizing the level of food waste in the country being as "shocking and distressing".
+He stressed the importance of maintaining a sense of crisis, especially as the COVID-19 has "sounded the alarm".
+However, his directives did not specify detailed actions to solve the problem, leaving local officials and businesses with the space to come up with a large range of methods.
+In some places, the government's efforts on reducing food waste are concentrated on publicity.
 In Chongqing, the Federation of Industry and Commerce introduced LED screens displaying "establish a frugal consumption reminder system".
-However, it seems to produce little results as Chongqing Daily investigated several restaurants and concluded that food waste is still common.
+However, it seems to produce few results, as Chongqing Daily investigated several restaurants and concluded that food waste is still common.

-Some local governments went through more details in giving instructions and setting up systems.
-The city of Beijing in September published "The Guideline of stopping food waste and implementing Clean Plate", instructing 9 different dining places, like different dining halls, restaurants and hotels on issues that happened in the entire food making chain.
+Some local governments gave more detailed instructions and set up systems.
+The city of Beijing in September published "The Guideline of stopping food waste and implementing Clean Plate", instructing 9 different dining places, such as dining halls, restaurants and hotels, on issues occurring in the entire food making chain.
 It means to reduce both food waste and kitchen waste in every step of processing, producing, consuming and disposing.
 The Wuhan Catering Industry Association proposed a system called "N-1 ordering", meaning that each group could order no more than one dish lower than the number of the diners.
 Soon, Xianning and Xinyang, in Hubei and Henan province respectively followed the example of Wuhan and made the same proposal.
 However, this suggestion encountered some suspicions and concerns, as some believed it is too rigid by harming small dining groups and limiting people's food choices.
 It is also considered to harm the interests of the catering industry and individual restaurants because no restaurant wants to limit customers from ordering more food.